Status Communities : Review and proposed usage of Waku content-topics

 This is the simplest approach where content-topics are assigned/used based on permissions of channels in community i.e all public channels and community control messages (that are not destined to specific user) can use a single content-topic and channels/rooms that require permissions to access can use a content-topic based on permissions created within community.

-1. All public chats/channels in communities can start using the default community content-topic derived from i.e keccak256(communityID)[0..4]
+1. All public chats/channels in communities can start using the default community content-topic derived from i.e keccak256(communityID)[0..4] .
+Note that this content-topic is already used in community and hence it is planned to be reused now for the whole community.

 2. Existing control messages related to communities (which are private in nature) that use user’s own content-topic or control node’s content-topic need not be changed an continue to use the same.